§ 143B-10. Powers and duties of heads of principal departments.

 Each Department Head shall report all reorganizations under this subsection to the President of the Senate, the Speaker of the House of Representatives, the Chairmen of the Appropriations Committees in the Senate and the House of Representatives, and the Fiscal Research Division of the Legislative Services Office, within 30 days after the reorganization if the General Assembly is in session, otherwise to the Joint Legislative Committee on Governmental Operations and the Fiscal Research Division of the Legislative Services Office, within 30 days after the reorganization.
 The report shall include the rationale for the reorganization and any increased efficiency in operations expected from the reorganization.

-(c) Department Staffs. - The head of each principal State department may establish necessary subordinate positions within his department, make appointments to those positions, and remove persons appointed to those positions, all within the limitations of appropriations and subject to the State Personnel Act.
+(c) Department Staffs. - The head of each principal State department may establish necessary subordinate positions within his department, make appointments to those positions, and remove persons appointed to those positions, all within the limitations of appropriations and subject to the North Carolina Human Resources Act.
 All employees within a principal State department shall be under the supervision, direction, and control of the head of that department.
-The head of each principal State department may establish or abolish positions, transfer officers and employees between positions, and change the duties, titles, and compensation of existing offices and positions as he deems necessary for the efficient functioning of the department, subject to the State Personnel Act and the limitations of available appropriations.
+The head of each principal State department may establish or abolish positions, transfer officers and employees between positions, and change the duties, titles, and compensation of existing offices and positions as he deems necessary for the efficient functioning of the department, subject to the North Carolina Human Resources Act and the limitations of available appropriations.
 For the purposes of the foregoing provisions, a member of a board, commission, council, committee, or other citizen group shall not be considered an "employee within a principal department."

 (d) Appointment of Committees or Councils. - The head of each principal department may create and appoint committees or councils to consult with and advise the department.
 The General Assembly declares its policy that insofar as feasible, such committees or councils shall consist of no more than 12 members, with not more than one from each congressional district.
 If any department head desires to vary this policy, he must make a request in writing to the Governor, stating the reasons for the request.
 The Governor may approve the request, but may only do so in writing.
 Copies of the request and approval shall be transmitted to the Joint Legislative Commission on Governmental Operations.
 The members of any committee or council created by the head of a principal department shall serve at the pleasure of the head of the principal department and may be paid per diem and necessary travel and subsistence expenses within the limits of appropriations and in accordance with the provisions of G.S.
 138-5, when approved in advance by the Director of the Budget.
 Per diem, travel, and subsistence payments to members of the committees or councils created in connection with federal programs shall be paid from federal funds unless otherwise provided by law.